lume/lume/docs/workflows.md

 # Workflows

-The following sample workflows show possible ways to install and start using infamous without any build steps or special tools, as well as using various build tools that are popular today.
+The following sample workflows show possible ways to install and start using Lume with or without build tools

-If you're a total beginner to web development and don't know [how to use a command line](https://www.davidbaumgold.com/tutorials/command-line/), then the [Global Workflow](<#global-workflow-(easiest)>) will be the easiest way for you to get started.
+If you're a total beginner to development and don't know [how to use a terminal command line](https://www.davidbaumgold.com/tutorials/command-line/), then the [Global Workflow](#global-workflow-easiest) will be the easiest way for you to get started.
 The other workflows require basic understanding of the command line.